Interstate relations during the Spring and Autumn period: Conduct of diplomacy

-Ancient sources such as the Zuo Zhuan and Chunqiu record the various diplomatic activities under such terms as chao (朝), a court visit paid by one ruler to another; hui (會), meetings of officials or nobles of different states; pin (聘), missions of friendly inquiries sent by the rule of one state to another; shi (使), emissaries sent from one state to another; shou (狩), hunting parties attended by representatives of different states.
+Ancient sources such as the Zuo Zhuan and Chunqiu record the various diplomatic activities under such terms as chao (朝), a court visit paid by a lesser ruler to another; hui (會), meetings of officials or nobles of different states; pin (聘), missions of friendly inquiries sent by the ruler of a greater state to another; shi (使), emissaries sent from one state to another; shou (狩), hunting parties attended by representatives of different states.
+Notably, tribute offerings were not limited to the Zhou king but also given to a stronger polity as a symbolic consent to the relationship between two polities at different power levels.

 In the early years of the Spring and Autumn period, the rulers of the various states were the most important personages in the conduct of external affairs.
 They soon came to rely on their xingren (行人) or messengers to carry on most of the preliminary work in any matters of importance.
 These xingren were usually officials of fairly high rank within the state who carried out these commissions on a temporary basis.
 There were also the ambassadors, shi (使), who carried out more and more of the ceremonial duties of the ruler outside his state.
 Up until the first half of the Spring and Autumn period, however, the rulers themselves usually had to be present at the signing of any agreements which committed their states to any action.
 Reflecting the growing importance of external affairs, xiang (相) or chancellors, began taking a more active role in diplomacy.
-An indication of the growing power of the xiang was the fact that the chancellors of several states were able to repudiate a covenant which had been signed in 506 BC by the rulers of their various states.
+An indication of the growing power of the xiang was that the chancellors of several states were able to repudiate a covenant which had been signed in 506 BC by the rulers of their various states.
 The culmination of this trend was reached later in the Warring States period, when the establishment of an external policy had become almost the exclusive concern of the chancellors.

 With the exception of the states which from time to time assumed the role of leaders, the states in general dealt with each other on a footing of equality.

+The interstate system applied to polities that met a standard of civilization; states that transgressed that standard, as defined by Confucian culture, could be 'excommunicated' from the interstate system by being labelled as 'barbarian' and hence no longer eligible for sovereign equal rights.